 Get the latest Alliance news sent to your inbox - Sign Up to our Newsletter

-Equipo Navazos, La Bota No 116, Oloroso 'Montilla', Montilla Moriles, Spain
+Equipo Navazos, La Bota No 116, Oloroso "Montilla", Montilla Moriles, Spain

 Product code: 4915

-Equipo Navazos, La Bota No 116, Oloroso 'Montilla', Montilla Moriles, Spain
+Equipo Navazos, La Bota No 116, Oloroso

 Producer Profile

-Equipo Navazos was born out of a group of friends passion to share the authentic, traditional wines of Jerez de la Frontera, Sanlúcar de Barrameda, El Puerto de Santa Maria and Montilla … legitimately some of the greatest wines of the world!
+Equipo Navazos was born out of a group of friend’s passion to share the authentic, traditional wines of Jerez de la Frontera, Sanlúcar de Barrameda, El Puerto de Santa Maria and Montilla … legitimately some of the greatest wines of the world!

 These wines come from soleras and individual casks that remain, relatively neglected by the market in corners of many of Andalusia’s most prestigious bodegas.
-These unexpected yet fortunate findings have been made available to wine lovers around the world in limited quantities under the La Bota series (consecutively numbered editions, with the date of each saca or withdrawal date on the label)… in doing so respecting generations of expertise and care for these rare and beautiful wines.
+These unexpected yet fortunate findings have been made available to wine lovers around the world in limited quantities under the La Bota series (consecutively numbered editions, with the date of each saca or withdrawl date on the label) … in doing so respecting generations of expertise and care for these rare and beautiful wines.
 Today their efforts are increasingly focused on producing their own exceptional wines, such as Florpower, that truly express the character of Sanlúcar and its unique terroir.
 Outside of Andalusia, Equipo Navazos have collaborated with winemakers including Dirk Niepoort and Sergi Colet to develop authentic and individual wines that never fail to impress.

 Viticulture

-With this release number 116 Equipo are revisiting the same solera in Montilla from where our releases number 46 and 74 were sourced.
-Again Pérez Barquero, where Rafael Cordoba, co-owner of the company, has been controlling with exceptional care the vineyards and vintages for decades.
+With this release.
+La Bota 116, Equipo Navazos are revisiting the same solera in Montilla from where their releases number 46 and 74 were sourced, the incredible Bodega of Pérez Barquero, where Rafael Cordoba, co-owner of the company, has been controlling their vineyards with exceptional care and nurturing their vintages for decades.

 Winemaking